C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 ![A historical code artifact](/assets/images/code-as-heritage/Original-Microsoft-Source-Code.jpg "A historical code artifact")

-**Figure 4:** A historical code artifact.
-Before reading further, spend five minutes examining this image.
-What can you learn about this code from the artifact itself? *Source: Gates Notes, 2025.*
+**Figure 4:** Original source code for Microsoft BASIC, written in 1975 by Bill Gates and Paul Allen with contributions from Monte Davidoff. *Source: Gates Notes, 2025.*

 #### Exercise Part 1: Analyzing the document